alexpevzner/sane-airscan/README.md

 Thomas Kiss <thokis@gmail.com> maintains package for Arch Linux:

 * https://aur.archlinux.org/packages/sane-airscan-git/

+##### Linux Mint

+Ubuntu packages usually work on Mint, but Ubuntu version needs to be chosen carefully.

+I would appreciate if somebody from Linux Mint community will notify me which Ubuntu version to use with which Mint version, so I could publish this information here.

 ### Installation from sources
 #### Install required libraries - Fedora and similar